CanadianBleach/Minecraft-Waypoints/README.md

 # Overview
 I always get lost in Minecraft.
-Simply put, I wanted to not get lost.
+Simply put, I wanted to not get lost (without beacons).
 So I created this plugin to save coordinates in the game.
-That way I can run the command in game and look at a list of marked locations I made.
+That way I can run the command in-game and look at a list of marked locations.

 [Software Demo Video](https://youtu.be/PqTil18cHHE)